 When you conduct a cursory search of the web for information about software patents, you will inevitably find half-truths, misconceptions, and even some bald-faced lies about the validity and value of software patents.
 The most common of these myths is that software cannot be patented, does not justify patenting, and that a patent can be overcome without a successful legal challenge.
 Each of these claims is based on false information.
 35 U.S.C.
 101 provides “processes, machines, manufactures and compositions of matter” as requisite for subject matter eligibility.
 For patenting purposes, software products may qualify as a “process.”

-There is also a myth that the United States Patent and Trademark Office (USPTO) drags its feet when considering patent applications to protect software.
+There is also a myth that the USPTO drags its feet when considering patent applications to protect software.
 That is simply not the case as over 63% of all patents granted last year were software-related.
-The average pendency time for an initial USPTO action is 20 months.
-It is possible that the application will move out of pending status before the 20-month mark.
+While the average pendency time for an initial USPTO action is 20 months, it is possible that the application will be examined sooner.

 Finally, there is a common misconception that it is impossible to expedite the examination of a software patent application.
 The USPTO provides the option of prioritized examination through a program that accepts upwards of 15,000 applications on an annual basis.
 Such applications are filed within the Track One Prioritized Examination that aims at providing a final disposition for your application within twelve months of filing.